varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/obm-gbm-eq-price.md

 $$\mathbf{\epsilon} = \mathbf{Y} - \mathbf{A}\mathbf{\theta}$$

-and fitting a normal distribution to compute the uncertainty in the estimate of the drift parameter $\hat{\mu}$.
+and fitting a normal distribution to the resisduals to compute the uncertainty in the estimate of the mean of the drift parameter $\hat{\mu}$.

 #### Implementation
 Let’s say we have a historical training dataset that shows the [volume-weighted average price over time](https://en.wikipedia.org/wiki/Volume-weighted_average_price#:~:text=In%20finance%2C%20volume%2Dweighted%20average,transactions%20during%20a%20trading%20session.).
 We store this data for all the firms of interest in the `dataset` variable.
 We can estimate the drift parameter $\mu$ for a specific stock within the `dataset`, identified by `firm_id`,  using the following method: